 Some of my favorite lamb dishes include lamb meatballs with tzatziki served with feta cheese, fresh dill, and cucumber… Then there’s the lamb lasagna – oh myyum!
 It will change your life.👌 And then, of course, today’s recipe… Slow Cooked Lamb Shanks with Polenta – be still my heart.💓

 My first experience with this lamb shank recipe was at a little restaurant that no longer exists in Fredericksburg, VA.
 “Jake & Mike’s” was this cute little house in Old Towne F-burg turned into a 20-seat purveyor of yumminess.
 It was two brothers, one the maître d’ and the other a chef making some of the tastiest meals my mind can remember.
 Lots of magic coming out of that kitchen.✨

-Slow cooked lamb shanks was a specialty there.
+Slow-cooked lamb shanks were a specialty there.
 The sauce was aromatic and savory, yet lite – the perfect backdrop to let the lamb shine.
 I couldn’t stand it, I had to know how this masterpiece was created.

 So, I asked.
 And then took notes.
-And I’ve been making these lamb shanks with white wine every since.🙌
+And I’ve been making these lamb shanks with white wine ever since.🙌

 Think braised unctuous meat, slow-roasted for hours in a pot with white wine, onions, carrots, celery, garlic, and herbs.
 Heaven on earth, my friend.🙏

 The liquid is strained and reduced to make the most divine sauce.
 The meat is so lush and tender and almost falls off the bone.
 The Parmesan polenta makes the perfect soft cheesy sponge to soak up all that savory goodness.
 There’s just no way my words can accurately describe the aromas, flavors, and textures of this special dish.